BlendVision/Android-Player-Samples/README.md

-# UniPlayer
+# Integration Guide for Developers
-UniPlayer is a SDK for Android media playback.
-It provides more convenient API about DRM, media controller.
-UniPlayer also provide an official graphic user interface.
-If the official UI doesn't meet your needs, you can easily customize your own UI through the provided API.
+The tutorial will guide the developer the detailed flow to understand how to integrate with the Android Player SDK step by step in your application.
+The Android Player SDK, called UniPlayer provides convenient API about DRM, media controller and a generic graphic user interface.
+If the generic UI doesn't fit your needs, you can easily customize your own UI through the provided API.

 ## Get started
 ### Gradle